zephyrproject-rtos/zephyr/doc/introduction/index.rst

 **Reusable, extensible framework**
   Zephyr offers a number of familiar features for development:

+  * *Project-specific feature-based configuration management*

+    built around Kconfig.
+For describing which high-level features to build into a specific product.

   * *Board-specific hardware descriptions*

     built around :ref:`devicetree <dt-guide>` to describe hardware.
     Information from devicetree is used to create the application image.

+  * *Test framework, test runner, and code coverage tools*

+    to verify only the specified functionality exists in the code-under-test.

+  * *Extenensible, modular workspace*

+    to support integration of non-child source repositories as well as Git submodules into the ecosystem.

+  * *Extensible documentation*

+    to capture all the content in the workspace.

+  * *Generated linker directives and system interfaces*

+  * *Extensible build system*

+    for integration of modules using other tools to build libraries.

   * *Highly configurable / Modular for flexibility*